Tester-Jaro/GoIT_Maraton_QA/README.md

 Free online marathon Quality Assurance and my development the project. <br>
 It's 4-day course during which you will prove yourself. <br>

-A few of the things you can do with GoIT: <br>
+A few of the things you can do with GoIT:
 - [ ] learn to write Test Cases - first day <br>
 - [ ] learn to use Test run in Testrail - second day <br>
 - [ ] learn to bug report in Jira - second day <br>